Wild animals

 The Indian wolf (Canis lupus pallipes) is a subspecies of gray wolf that is native to the Indian subcontinent.
 It is one of the smallest and rarest subspecies of gray wolf in the world.

-Indian wolves are carnivores and their diet consists mainly of large ungulates, such as chital, sambar, and nilgai.
+Indian wolves are carnivores, and their diet consists mainly of large ungulates, such as chital, sambar, and nilgai.
 They also eat smaller mammals, such as rodents and rabbits.
+The hunting strategies of Indian wolves often involve cooperative efforts, showcasing their social behavior and intelligence.

 What Are the Different Types of Wolves? - Indian wolf (Canis lupus pallipes)